-The Applied Behavior Analysis (ABA)
+The Applied Behavior Analysis (ABA) Services

 Staff at the Community Mental Health clinic offer a comprehensive approach in evaluating and treating children through young adult with a developmental disability and/or social skills deficits.
 Clinic staff utilizes both Cognitive- Behavioral Therapy (CBT) and Applied Behavior Analysis (ABA) to provide a thorough assessment of the problem while offering a flexible and supportive format, so that therapy is tailored to the individual’s needs.